 Relax in a Hot Sauna

 Löyly is a modern sauna & restaurant on Helsinki’s waterfront.
 You can do the classic repeat combo of sweating in the sauna and swimming.
-The Baltic Sea is definitely freezing but the sensation after the dip is sensational.
+The Baltic Sea is definitely freezing, but the sensation after the dip is sensational.

 If you want to enjoy the gentle warmness of the last public sauna in Helsinki, head to Kotiharju sauna.
-This sauna of traditional wood burning style has been warming up since 1928 in the boho Kallio district.
+This sauna of traditional wood-burning style has been warming up since 1928 in the boho Kallio district.

 Warm Up in a Free Museum

-You can get free or discounted entrance to these museums with the Helsinki Card!
+You can get free or discounted entrance to these museums with the Helsinki Card.

-Go Indoor Free Flying!
+Try Indoor Free Flying

-If museums are not your cup of tea, what about indoor free flying close to the city center?!
+If museums are not your cup of tea, what about indoor free-flying close to the city center?

 Just take the metro and hop off at Kalasatama metro station.
 Next to the station, you’ll find a place called Fööni.

-At its best, the stream of air flows at 300 kilometers per hour.
+They have a free flight tunnel, and I was beyond excited when I got an invitation to test indoor flying with them.* At its best, the stream of air flows at 300 kilometers per hour.
 The audience gets to observe the flyer through a glass wall.

 The flying was fantastic!
 It is so much fun and surprisingly easy.
-The crew is very professional and you feel safe in their hands, literally.
+The crew is very professional, and you feel safe in their hands, literally.

-The place is super kids-friendly and if there’s nobody flying, children can go into the flying space to play with flying balls as the power is on gentle idle mode.
+Children above five can fly, too.
+Actually, they were better than us adults in our group.
+The place is super kids-friendly, and if nobody is flying, children can go into the flying space to play with flying balls as the power is on gentle idle mode.
 Fööni uses wind electricity to be environmentally friendly.

-*Fööni test fly was free of charge.
+*My Fööni test fly was free of charge.

-Visit Helsinki Indoor Gardens
+Visit Helsinki Winter Gardens

 Helsinki Winter Garden (Talvipuutarha in Finnish) is free of charge, and a charming seaside stroll away.

 They have an area with tables and chairs, and you’ll spot local families having a picnic there.

 Kaisaniemi Botanic Garden is super close to the railway station.
-It’s peaceful and beautiful.
-I love the palm room, and it’s my dream place to read a book.
+It’s peaceful and beautiful collection of glasshouses full of fascinating plants.

-Linger in Cozy Restaurants
+Linger in Cozy Market Halls and Restaurants

 Do Extra-Ordinary Shopping